kiboschool/course-optimizing-your-learning/src/optimizing-your-learning/welcome/course-assessments.md

 During weeks 1, 2, 3, and 4. you will have a weekly assignment that will be due on the Monday of the following week.
 The weekly assignments are:

-Week 1 - Letter to the Future (Due date: xxx)
+Week 1 - Letter to Future Self (Due date: xxx)

-Week 2 - Limiting Beliefs Plan (Due date: xxx)
+Week 2 - Overcoming Limiting Beliefs (Due date: xxx)

 Week 3 - Learning Context Experiment (Due date: xxx)